-The main method in the study of decompositions of rational functions is the monodromy method, which involves the study of the {\it monodromy group} associated with a rational function.
-On the other hand, the main technical tool in the study of equations in formal power series are the B\"ottcher functions.
+The main method in the study of decompositions of rational functions is the monodromy method, which involves examining the monodromy group associated with a given rational function.
+On the other hand, the primary technical tool in the study of equations in formal power series is the Böttcher functions.
 Our approach consists in the systematic use along with the B\"ottcher functions what we call the {\it transition functions}.
 By definition, the transitions functions for $A\in \Gamma$ are elements $\phi_A$ of $k_1[[z]]$ satisfying For $A\in \Gamma$ of order $n$ there exist exactly $n$ transition functions forming a cyclic group with respect to the operation of composition.
 We will call this group the {\it transition group} and denote it by $G_A$.
-Although the transition groups are very simple from the group theoretic perspective, they turn out to be very convenient for studying equations in $\Gamma$ since the relative position of these groups inside the group $k_1[[z]]$ reflects mutual compositional properties of corresponding elements of $\Gamma$.
-We illustrate this statement by the following two results, which we consider as some of the main results of the paper.
+Although the transition groups are quite simple from a group-theoretic perspective, they turn out to be very convenient for studying equations in $\Gamma$ since the relative position of these groups within $k_1[[z]]$ reflects the mutual compositional properties of the corresponding elements of $\Gamma$.
+We illustrate this statement with the following two results, which we consider among the main results of the paper.

 The first result concerns the functional equation $F=X\circ A,$ where $F,A$ are given and $X$ is unknown.

 \bt \l{mt2} Let $A\in k_n[[z]]$, $n\geq 2$, and $F\in k_{nm}[[z]]$, $m\geq 1.$ Then the equation has a solution in $X\in k_m[[z]]$ if and only if $G_A\subseteq G_F.$ In particular, for $A,B\in \Gamma$ of the same order the equality $ G_A=G_B$ holds if and only if $ B=\mu\circ A$ for some $\mu\in k_1[[z]]$ \et